jasonheld-msft/healthcare-agent-orchestrator/docs/network.md

 ### Troubleshooting

 - Timeouts/403 to private services: Ensure the VPN is connected and DNS resolves to 10.x addresses.
-- App Service not reachable publicly: With App Service PE enabled, use VPN or front it with Application Gateway/Front Door.
+- App Service not reachable publicly: With App Service PE enabled, use VPN or front it with Application Gateway.
 - DNS doesn’t resolve: Add a DNS forwarder (Azure DNS Private Resolver or custom DNS VM) and configure your VPN to use it; avoid relying on `/etc/hosts` long‑term.